 In terms of the development process of the mat, I had absolutely no idea what I was in for.
 If someone had told me in advance that it would take several years to make this single product, that I’d have to travel to the Far East 7 times during the process and that we’d be confronted by an almost unimaginable amount of obstacles.
 But thankfully, no one warned me about all of that, and the obstacles came one by one.
 And once you’ve dealt with so many of them, and you’re so far down the track, well you can’t really give up.
 And besides, there was fun and new friends made along the way, and more than a few other ideas that we also worked on and that we are keeping up our sleeve for now!

 Overall it’s been a joy and a privilege for me to develop the Liforme mat and to grow our company from scratch.
-And I’m really proud that a year after our launch, we have shipped mats to wonderful customers in 44 countries around the World and in 45 of the US states.
+In less than 4 years, we have shipped our innovative and market-leading Liforme Yoga Mats to people in 85+ countries and in every single US state, and we’ve given much back to the World along the way (including through our official partnership with the Environmental conservation charity Friends Of The Earth).
 The Liforme mat won’t do your asana practice for you, but if it helps to make it a little bit (or a lot!) more effective or enjoyable (because that’s what it’s all about, really), then I’m a happy Yogi.

 I’m constantly excited about what we’re trying to achieve here at Liforme, and I’m beyond grateful to the many wonderful people who have helped us along the way.
 Those who believed in and supported my ambitions for Liforme at the earliest stage, and of course those who are working with me now to help us realize and re-shape those ambitions as we go along.
 They all know who they are, and I thank them whole-heartedly.